-Based on the information above and on other relevant considerations, it was deemed appropriate to prepare a draft variation to the specification for steviol glycosides from Stevia rebaudiana Bertoni (S3-35) to include steviol glycosides (Reb D, Reb M and Reb AM) produced from enzymatic conversion using specific enzymes derived from GM strains of E. coli.
+Based on the information above and on other relevant considerations, FSANZ has approved a draft variation to the specification for steviol glycosides from Stevia rebaudiana Bertoni (S3-35) to include steviol glycosides (reb D, reb M and reb AM) produced from enzymatic conversion using specific enzymes derived from GM strains of E. coli.

-Additionally, the sweetness potency of preparations of steviol glycosides with a high Reb AM content was determined by PureCircle to be approximately 150 times sweeter than sucrose.
+Additionally, the sweetness potency of preparations of steviol glycosides with a high reb AM content was determined by PureCircle to be approximately 150 times sweeter than sucrose.
 This is less than that currently in the specification in S3-35, which is approximately 200-300 times sweeter than sucrose.
-FSANZ therefore proposes to also amend the specification to refer to approximately 150-300 times sweeter than sucrose.
+The specification will therefore also be amended to refer to approximately 150-300 times sweeter than sucrose.

-It was also considered appropriate to prepare a draft variation to Schedule 18 - Processing aids permitting the use of the protein engineered enzymes UDP-glucosyltransferase and sucrose synthase, sourced from (GM) E. coli as processing aids for the production of Reb D, Reb M or Reb AM.
+It was also considered appropriate to approve a draft variation to Schedule 18 - Processing aids permitting the use of the protein engineered enzymes UDP-glucosyltransferase and sucrose synthase, sourced from (GM) E. coli as processing aids for the production of reb D, reb M or reb AM.